 Need help encouraging your employees to find a better commute?
-Keep current on commuting news with Commute Smart News, the monthly magazine that provides rideshare marketing tips and an employee newsletter you can use at your business.
+Keep current on commuting news with On the Go, the monthly magazine that provides rideshare marketing tips and an employee newsletter you can use at your business.

 Regional Guaranteed Ride Home Program

 One of the most common concerns shared by commuters is being stranded without access to a car.
 The Regional Guaranteed Ride Home (GRH) Program helps alleviate this concern by providing employees who rideshare to work with a reimbursed ride home in the event of a valid emergency.
 GRH is a free benefit offered to enrolled employers and their employees who carpool, vanpool, take transit, bicycle, or walk to work.
 Employers who have signed up to participate in the Regional GRH Program can confidently encourage employees to leave their cars at home and rideshare to work.

 Additional GRH Program Information

 The Los Angeles County Metropolitan Transportation Authority (Metro) helps employers set up rideshare programs in the workplace.
 Attend workshops, help your employees find a carpool partner or bike buddy, start a vanpool, or take transit at Metro Rideshare.

 To get started, call 213.922.2811 or visit Metro Rideshare for more information.